Convex computation of extremal invariant measures of nonlinear dynamical systems and Markov processes

 Let us also mention the optimization-based approaches to invariant measure computation~\cite{bollt2005path,junge2017sighting}.
 These approaches are based on non-convex optimization and therefore have to deal with its inherent difficulties such as the existence of suboptimal local minimizers, saddle points or degeneracy.
 Therefore, contrary to the proposed convex-optimization based approach, these works do not provide convergence guarantees, despite being built on interesting ideas and showing promising practical performance.

-The presented framework, where a convex user-specified functional is minimized among all invariant measures, can be seen as a generalization of and a computational method to carry out the so called \emph{ergodic optimization}~\cite{jenkinson2006ergodic}, where linear functionals are optimized among invariant measures (therefore leading to ergodic measures as the optimizers since these are the extreme points of the set of all invariant measures, hence the name ergodic optimization).
+The presented framework, where a convex user-specified functional is minimized among all invariant measures, can be seen as a generalization of and a computational method to carry out the so called \emph{ergodic optimization}~\cite{jenkinson2006ergodic,jenkinson2019,bochi2018}, where linear functionals are optimized among invariant measures (therefore leading to ergodic measures as the optimizers since these are the extreme points of the set of all invariant measures, hence the name ergodic optimization).

-Finally, we also describe a generalization of the proposed approach to compute \emph{eigenmeasures} of the \emph{Perron-Frobenius} operator corresponding to a given (possibly complex) eigenvalue, with the invariant measures being a special case corresponding to eigenvalue one.
+The presented approach based on optimization over Borel measures has a convex dual as an optimization over continuous functions that can be approximated by polynomial sum-of-squares.
+This line of research has been investigated independently for various problems from dynamical systems (e.g., \cite{chernyshenko,fantuzzi,goluskin}).
+Of particular relevance to this work is~\cite{tobasco} which is dual to our approach in the continuous-time setting and when the objective functional in our approach is restricted to be linear.
+A by-product of our work is therefore an asymptotic convergence guarantee for the bounds obtained by~\cite{tobasco}, provided that strong duality holds.

 The paper is organized as follows.
 Section~\ref{sec:probState} formally states the problem of invariant measure computation.
 Section~\ref{sec:momHierarch} describes the moment hierarchies and applies them to the invariant measure computation problem.
 Section~\ref{sec:reconst} describes the reconstruction of the invariant measure from its moments.
 Section~\ref{sec:applications} discusses several concrete invariant measures to be targeted via the choice of objective functional to be optimized.
-Section~\ref{sec:contDet} describes an extension to continuous time systems and Section~\ref{sec:markov} to Markov processes (both in discrete and continuous time).
+Section~\ref{sec:contDet} describes an extension to continuous time systems and Section~\ref{sec:markov} to Markov processes (both in discrete and continuous time) as well as discusses how to certify non-existence of invariant measures.
 Section~\ref{sec:pf} extends the method to eigenmeasures of he Perron-Frobenius operator and Section~\ref{sec:numEx} presents numerical examples.